ishaan27chaturvedi/Pommerman/Data & Figures/README.md

 4. Game plots - a plot designed to describe each individual game
 5. Bar graphs - that aggregate the 50 games
 6. Final analysis - that aggregates all the agents

+Currently unable to upload due to the large size of the data